-Image 10-14: IR control menu
+Image 10-17 Example of the IR control menu

-- 2. Select the current projector address and enter a new address. - 3.
-Select APPLY and click OK to apply the changes.

-From now on the projector will only listen to this new address and to its broadcast address.
+- 2. Select the current projector address and enter a new address. - Select APPLY and click OK to apply the changes.From now on the projector will only listen to this new address and to its broadcast address.